The Irrationality of Atheist Belief

-In this argument, we are not interested in whether macro-evolution actually occurs.
-For the sake of argument, we will assume that it does.
-Thus the argument is that it is the atheist’s conception of macro-evolution that is illogical.
+In this argument, we are not interested in the question of whether macro-evolution occurs.
+For the sake of argument, we will simply assume that it does.
+Thus we are arguing that it is the atheist’s conception of macro-evolution that is illogical.

 According to Western atheists, there is a Big Bang and energy emerges.
-Energy then evolves into matter.
-Matter eventually evolves into life.
+Energy then evolves into matter and matter eventually evolves into life.

 However, this scenario is logically impossible.
-It is illogical because the conclusion of any logical argument is also found in the premise of the argument.
-For example, the argument that “one plus one equals two” is a logical argument since “one plus one” is just another way of saying “two.”
+It is not logically possible because the conclusion of a logical argument is also found in the premise of the argument.
+For example, the argument that “one plus one equals two” is a logical argument because “one plus one” is just another way of saying “two.”

 Thus, as a matter of logic, energy cannot evolve into matter unless matter is already presupposed in energy.
-Nor can matter evolve into life unless life is already presupposed in matter – and also in energy – from the beginning.
-Logically speaking, life is presupposed from the instant that the cosmos begins.
-Although life as a structure may not appear until billions of years later, this appearance is possible only if life is presupposed.
+Nor can matter evolve into life unless life is already presupposed in matter – and in energy – from the beginning.
+Logically speaking, life must be presupposed from the instant that the cosmos begins.
+Although life as a structure may not appear until billions of years later, the appearance of life is only if life is already presupposed.

-If it is only energy that exists at the beginning of the cosmos, there can only ever be energy.
-According to the law of identity (A=A) it is impossible for energy to evolve into something other than itself.
-If energy does evolve into matter and matter evolves into life, this can only be because matter and life are already implicit within energy.
+If there is only energy at the beginning of the cosmos, there can only ever be energy.
+According to the logic of identity (A=A) it is logically impossible for energy to evolve into something other than itself.
+If energy does evolve into matter and matter then evolves into life, this can only be because matter and life are already implicit within energy.

 This is why the atheist conception of evolution is logically incoherent.
 It is logical nonsense to believe that life can evolve out of non-life.

-All Western atheists hold three beliefs about the nature of reality, each of which contradicts the other.
+All Western atheists hold three beliefs about the nature of reality, with each which logically contradicts the other two.

 First, the atheist is convinced that nature has no intent, no purpose, and no design.
 Nature simply is and evolves without purpose.

-Second, the atheist is convinced that some intellectual system – usually modern science or progressivism, or both – somehow can create intent, purpose, and design.
+Second, the atheist is convinced that some intellectual system – usually modern science or political progressivism or both – can somehow create intent, purpose, and design.
 This logically contradicts the first belief.
-Since modern science and progressivism are a part of nature, the atheist claim that they can somehow create intent, purpose, and design logically must be an illusion, because nature has no intent, purpose, or design.
+Since modern science and progressivism are part of nature, the atheist's claim that they can somehow create intent, purpose, and design is an illusion, since nature has no intent, purpose, or design.
 However, the atheist is distinguished by his refusal to recognize this logical contradiction.

-So why is the atheist rationally incapable of recognizing the logical contradiction between his belief that the cosmos has no meaning and his belief that he can somehow create meaning?
+So why is the atheist rationally incapable of recognizing the contradiction between his fervent belief that the cosmos has no meaning and his equally fervent belief that he can somehow invent meaning?

-A possible answer is that the atheist does not really believe in one or more of these three claims.
+One possible answer is that the atheist does not really believe in one or more of his three claims.
 Perhaps he does not really believe that nature is without purpose.
-Or he does not really believe that modern science or progressivism can create purpose.
-Or perhaps he does not really believe that he himself is a rational human being.
-However, as anyone who has actually dealt with an atheist knows, the atheist will vehemently assert the truth of all three of his claims.
-One is forced to conclude that, if a lie detector test was given, it would reveal that the atheist does believe all three propositions.
+Or perhaps he does not really believe that modern science or progressivism can actually create purpose.
+Or perhaps he does not really believe that he is a rational human being.
+However, as anyone who has actually dealt with an atheist knows, the atheist will vehemently assert the truth of all three of these claims.
+One is forced to conclude that, if a lie detector test was given, the test would reveal that the atheist does really believe all three propositions simultaneously.

 And what this tells us is that the atheist is someone who is uniquely irrational.

-A theophany is an intervention of God in the world.
+A theophany is an appearance of God in the world.
 By definition, therefore, no atheist can believe in a theophanic event.
 But there is a logical problem with this atheist disbelief.

 From a scholarly paper written in 2012: